 Backing up Your Business Computer Records

-If you work on your computer, then you need some sort of systematic backup.
 Disasters happen and can take many forms.
-There are natural disasters such as floods, tornadoes, earthquakes and hurricanes and then there are the computer generated disasters such as hard drive failures which can destroy your data and your business records as well.
+There are natural disasters such as floods, tornadoes, earthquakes, and hurricanes and then there are the computer generated disasters such as hard drive failures which can destroy your data and your business records as well.

 When it comes to backing up your information, I'm a HUGE fan of what is known as "redundant backups".
 That means, I use more than one method of protecting and backing up my data.